MonsieurV/monsieurv.github.io/_drafts/different-ways-to-launch-a-program-at-startup.markdown

 Not Good!
 Abstract that in 3 or 4 points.
 Then in the following section list the action to take to convert the program in a daemon.

-* Its process must be detached from the terminal that started it;
-* Be a process group and session group leader;
+* Its process must be detached from the terminal that started it; (Be a process group and session group leader)
+* Be independent from file system changes; (Not be mounted in '/')
-* Have all the file descriptors closed;
+* Do not react on X/Y signals; (Have all the file descriptors closed)
-* Not be mounted in '/'
-* ...
-And Slow!

 https://en.wikipedia.org/wiki/Daemon_(computing)#Creation